 Camping is a popular activity in the Cayman Islands.
 For snowbirds, camping in the winter will be an interesting way to bond with family and friends or get to meet new people.
 The popular camping spots in the Grand Cayman are beaches like along Seven Mile Beach.
 And a popular spot in Little Cayman is Point of Sand.
 For some camping activities, you may have to make a reservation, but you can go camping on your own.

-- Weather: The winter weather in The Cayman Islands will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in The Cayman Islands will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like The Cayman Islands you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.